yogonwa/voicing-lab/docs/OctavePlacement.md

 These rules are **immutable** and must be enforced in all cases:

-### Rule 1: Root Always Lowest (If Present)
+### Rule 1: Root Lowest Only When User Keeps It in the Bass Position
 ```
-IF root note exists in the voicing:
+IF root note exists AND is the leftmost enabled block (user kept root in bass position):
-  Root MUST be the lowest pitched note
+  Root SHOULD be the lowest pitched note (standard jazz convention)

-IF user drags root out of leftmost position:
+IF user drags root out of leftmost enabled position:
   Display warning: "⚠️ Root should be lowest for clear harmony"
-  Allow the arrangement but keep root lowest in octave placement
+  Allow the arrangement AND respect the user's order in audio (root may not be the lowest pitch)

 IF rootless voicing (no root present):
   Leftmost block becomes bass note